lemuscanovas/synoptReg/README.md

 ## Overview

 **synoptReg** is an open source package for computing synoptic climate classifications and spatial regionalizations of environmental data.
+Package website: lemuscanovas.github.io/synoptreg/

 ----